-A distribution made to you is not treated as a QCD.
+A distribution made to you is not eligible to be treated as a QCD.
 Instead, the distribution must be made payable to the charity.
 However, distributions made in the form of a check payable to the charity can be delivered to you, and you can then deliver the check to the charity.
+This must be the same check issued by the IRA custodian.